UUDigitalHumanitieslab/GrETEL-upload/README.md

 * `application/config/common.php` : Paths and other common settings.
 * `application/config/config.php` : CodeIgniter settings.
 * `application/config/database.php` : Settings for your database connection to both the relational database (e.g. MySQL) and the XML-database (basex).
 * `application/config/ldap.php` : Settings for LDAP authentication.
-An example configuration can be found in `application/config/ldap_default.php` .

 An example configuration for each can be found in `application/config/{NAME}_default.php` .